Effective Altruism Foundation (EAF) strives for full transparency. This page serves as a comprehensive overview of EAF’s

 Register of interests:

-- Jonas Vollmer is simultaneously a board member and the Co-Executive Director at EAF.
+- Ruairí Donnelly is a board member and simultaneously paid employee at EAF.

 While we understand that these conflicts of interest have downsides, we value the strong commitment of the current board members—both concerning time investment as well as their depth of understanding of EAF’s mission—and think that the benefits outweigh the costs.